EBLEX is the organisation for beef and lamb levy payers in England.

 AHDB is a non-departmental public body (NDPB).
 That means it operates independently of Government but liaises closely with the Department for Environment, Food and Rural Affairs (Defra), its ‘sponsor’ department.

 EBLEX is funded through a statutory levy paid on all beef and sheep animals slaughtered in, or live animals exported from, England.
 Visit levy rates to find out more about the levy.

 As a division of AHDB, EBLEX does not have a stand-alone annual report.
-The full AHDB annual report can be viewed by clicking here.
+View the full AHDB annual report here.

 We undertake a variety of activities on behalf of our levy payers to help them get the best possible returns from their enterprises in a sustainable way, as well as stimulating a profitable demand for beef and lamb.
 Our work is equally split between cattle and sheep and can be divided into a number of distinct areas.
 Without the involvement of EBLEX, it is unlikely that individual enterprises would have the resources to invest in areas like research and marketing – to the detriment of the industry.